Truck Accident Attorney Vero Beach, Florida

 Experienced Truck Accident Attorney in Vero Beach, FL: Keith Bregoff

 Florida’s trucking industry contributes to a large part of our commerce, transporting goods across the country, increasing our financial equity, and employing thousands.
-At the Law Offices of Keith Bregoff, our Vero Beach, FL attorney knows that not all trucking companies are screening drivers with the scrutiny necessary to ensure public safety.
+At the Law Offices of Keith Bregoff, our Vero Beach, FL truck accident attorney knows that not all trucking companies are screening drivers with the scrutiny necessary to ensure public safety.
 In some cases, these practices are even illegal.

 Aren’t Trucking Companies and Their Hiring Practices Federally Regulated?

 The Federal Motor Carrier Safety Administration (FMCSA) has created a detailed set of regulations governing the licensing and practices of commercial truck drivers and their employers.
 Among these regulations are rules mandating that carrier companies maintain detailed records on each of their drivers, noting any traffic citations they receive, arrests, or involvement in any accidents.
 When investigating a claim against a negligent truck driver, personal injury attorneys can use these records to prove that companies were negligent to keep a driver on staff who clearly posed a danger while behind the wheel of a massive vehicle.

 Our Vero Beach personal injury lawyer has years of experience investigating and prosecuting claims against negligent trucking companies and dangerous drivers.
 Contact our Vero Beach truck accident law firm at (772) 492-8967 as soon as possible after a serious Florida truck accident to learn how you can pursue your claims against a dangerous truck driver.